Cullen1882/SpringMVCFilmCRUD/README.md

 Using Gradle was a little different than Maven but helped our understanding of the moving parts and connections from our DB to our web page.

+## Technologies Used

+STS, Java, Gradle, HTML, JSP, and Git